m-berdnikov/dev-tools/README.md

 - [Jest](https://jestjs.io/ru/) - Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
 - [Testing Library](https://testing-library.com/) - Simple and complete testing utilities that encourage good testing practices
+- [JSBench](https://jsbench.me/) - Jsbench.me is performance benchmarking playground for JavaScript, heavily inspired and influenced by jsperf.com and jsfiddle.net.
+It uses Benchmarkjs.com to execute test suites.

 ### Animation